PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 ...    elif "bear" in sample:
 ...        print("1")
 ...        return "air blank"

+For the majority of simple cases, we can use the :py:meth:`identify_pairs` to save us on much of the boiler plate of reducing samples.

 >>> d = sans_connection(29270, 29310, path="tests/demo.xml")
 >>> pairs = identify_pairs(d, oracle=test_oracle)